-This gluten-free carrot cake is a rustic naked cake, made with three layers of perfectly spiced carrot cake, and slathered with a luscious cream cheese frosting!
+This gluten-free carrot cake has been a reader favorite for years!
+It’s made with three layers of perfectly spiced carrot cake and just the right amount of cream cheese frosting for a deliciously sweet bite.

 Gluten-Free Carrot Cake Ingredients